CODEDIGEST

 6. Next, we will call the ashx handler when the user clicks expand button and pass the title as a querystring to the handler to get json list of articles.
 We will populate the panel with the list of article in tabular format using returned json string.
 To make it simple, we will use jTemplate plugin to format the json into a tabular format and populate it in the panel.

-Steps to integrate the jTemplate in your Project
+Integrating jTemplate plug-in in your Project

 2. Copy the plug-in to your solution and link it through script tag.